 It's a simple tag, built into Google Tag Manager which needs no configuration just add it using the All Pages trigger and publish.
 Done.
 That will handle all of you Adwords, DoubleClick and other tags already installed via Tag Manager and neatly handle everything that Gtag would do.
 No need to change anything else.
 It seems too simple but that is REALLY all you need to do.

-Q: I have Tag Manager; do I need Gtag?
+Q: I have Google Tag Manager; do I need Gtag?

 A: No, Google's DoubleClick docs say keep using Tag Manager and simply add the Conversion Linker tag.